aws-samples/hyperledger-on-kubernetes/remote-peer/README.md

-# Hyperledger Fabric on Kubernetes - starting a remote peer
+# Hyperledger Fabric on Kubernetes - Part 2: Create a new remote peer

 Configure and start a Hyperledger Fabric peer in one account that connects to a Fabric network in another account.
 The peer belongs to one of the organisations already present in the Fabric network.

-### Create a Kubernetes cluster in the new account
-Repeat steps 1-7 under Getting Started in the main README in a different AWS account.
-You can also use a different region.

-### How does a remote peer connect to a Fabric network?
+## How does a remote peer connect to a Fabric network?
 A remote peer connects to the orderer service according to the following process:

 * The orderer URL and port is written in the configtx.yaml file, and encoded into the genesis block of a channel